17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, aquatic plants,insects, molluscs, crustaceans, fish etc.

-Geographically common mud turtles or eastern mud turtles are available in southeast America, New York, Indiana, Illinois, Missouri, Florida and Texas.
-These turtles are also common in New England and some parts of Argentina.
+Common mud turtles are found in southeast America, New York, Indiana, Illinois, Missouri, Florida, and Texas.
+They are also in New England and parts of Argentina.

 Size and Appearance

-Like common musk turtles, the common mud turtles remain small throughout their life.
-It can grow up to be only 5 inches.
-The colour of the shell can be dark brown, yellow, or green.
-The size and colour of the turtles make them attractive pets for turtle lovers.
+Common mud turtles stay small, growing up to 5 inches.
+Their shells can be dark brown, yellow, or green.
+The small size and colors make them attractive pets.

 Ideal Habitat